kriszyp/alkali/README.md

 ## Variables as Arrays (`VArray`)

 Variables provide most of the array methods for when the value of a variable is an array, by using the `VArray` constructor.
-Methods including `push`, `splice`, `pop`, `filter`, and `forEach` are all available on these variables, and will act on the underlying array, and send out the proper update notifications for modifications.
+Methods including `push`, `splice`, `pop`, and `forEach` are all available on these variables, and will act on the underlying array, and send out the proper update notifications for modifications.
 When arrays are modified through variables, the update notifications are incremental, and can be much more efficient for downstream listeners that support them (including alkali element lists).

+Functional array methods can also be applied, which will return a new variable, which will stay updated with results synced to the source array.
+These include `filter`, `map`, `every`, `same`, `reduce`, and `reduceRight` which take the same arguments and behave according to the standard methods.

 Also, variables with arrays can be used as iterables in for-of loops.
 For example:
 ```javascript